 One way to prevent purse snatching is not to carry a purse, or to carry it in a way that makes it quite inaccessible, such as wearing it under your coat.
 Many women think that wearing a shoulder bag with the strap diagonally across their body is a good idea but, in fact, if someone grabs the purse in that position and tries to run with it, it can catch the strap around your neck.
 Keeping your purse close to your body and your arm over it makes it a little bit harder for someone to grab the purse.
 Also, being aware of who is around you is also very important.

 That’s a decision that you have to make on the spot, and that decision is influenced by a lot of different factors.

-You might reduce your anxiety about this crime by taking advance steps to minimize its impact, such as not carrying much cash, making sure you have copies at home of the favorite photos you carry, and knowing the procedures for reporting stolen credit cards.
+If you prefer not to fight, you might reduce your anxiety about your encounter with this crime by taking advance steps to minimize its impact, such as not carrying much cash, making sure you have copies at home of the favorite photos you carry, and knowing the procedures for reporting stolen credit cards.
 If you have taken these precautions, it might be easier to give up the purse without a fight.